-Multiple sclerosis is a progressive neurodegenerative disease where the immune system mistakenly attacks the myelin sheath, a protective coating that surrounds the nerve fibers.
-This causes nerve cells to become fragile and easily damaged, which interferes with the transmission of nerve signals from the brain to the rest of the body and vice versa.
+MS is a progressive neurodegenerative disease in which the immune system mistakenly attacks the myelin sheath, a protective protein coat that surrounds nerve fibers.
+This damages the nerve cells and interferes with the transmission of nerve signals from the brain to the rest of the body and back.

-Vumerity contains a small molecule called diroximel fumarate, which is a prodrug, meaning that it is not, by itself, active.
-Once ingested, however, diroximel fumarate is converted into its active form monomethyl fumarate (MMF).
+Vumerity (previously BIIB098 and ALKS8700) is made of a small molecule called diroximel fumarate, which is an inactive prodrug that is converted into its active form, monomethyl fumarate (MMF), inside the body.

 Vumerity in clinical trials

-Alkermes is currently assessing the safety and effectiveness of Vumerity in two Phase 3 studies in patients with relapsing-remitting multiple sclerosis (RRMS) — the EVOLVE-MS-1 trial (NCT02634307) and the EVOLVE-MS-2 trial (NCT03093324).
+Alkermes, in collaboration with Biogen, then began assessing the safety, tolerability, and effectiveness of Vumerity in two Phase 3 clinical trials in patients with relapsing-remitting multiple sclerosis (RRMS).
+These were the EVOLVE-MS-1 trial and the EVOLVE-MS-2 trial (NCT03093324).

-EVOLVE-MS-1 is a two-year, open-label study to investigate the long-term safety of Vumerity in an estimated 935 patients with RRMS, at 107 sites across the U.S and Europe.
-The trial is expected to finish in December 2020.
+EVOLVE-MS-1 is a two-year, open-label study to investigate the long-term safety of Vumerity in an estimated 1,057 people with RRMS.
+The trial, being conducted at 107 sites across the U.S and Europe, is expected to be completed in July 2021.

-Interim trial results were presented at the 2018 American Academy of Neurology Annual Meeting.
+More interim results from the trial were presented at the 2018 American Academy of Neurology Annual Meeting.
 The analysis of the first 570 patients showed an annualized relapse rate (ARR) of 0.16 after one year of treatment.
-Of these patients, 152 were also assessed by magnetic resonance imaging (MRI) scans for changes in the number and size of lesions in the brain of patients compared to the start of the study.
+Of these patients, 152 also were assessed by magnetic resonance imaging (MRI) scans for changes in the number and size of lesions in their brain compared with the start of the study.
 The scans showed a significant reduction in lesions.

 Additional interim data were presented at the 2019 Consortium of Multiple Sclerosis Centers.
 For newly diagnosed patients, the ARR decreased by 83% from baseline following one year of Vumerity treatment.
 In addition, the number of lesions visible by MRI was reduced by 96% after 48 weeks of treatment.
 For patients who had been treated previously, ARR decreased by 72%, and lesion number was reduced by 64% after 48 weeks of treatment with Vumerity.

-EVOLVE-MS-2 is a head-to-head study comparing the gastrointestinal tolerability of 462 mg of Vumerity taken twice daily, and 240 mg of Tecfidera taken twice daily.
-This five-week study will involve around 420 people with RRMS at 65 sites in the U.S. and Poland.
-It will compare the intensity, frequency, and duration of common gastrointestinal symptoms, including nausea, vomiting, upper and lower abdominal pain, and diarrhea.
-The study is still recruiting participants and is expected to be completed in February 2020.
+EVOLVE-MS-2 was a head-to-head study that compared the gastrointestinal tolerability of 462 mg of Vumerity taken twice daily, and 240 mg of Tecfidera also taken twice daily.
+This five-week study was conducted in 506 patients with RRMS at 65 sites in the U.S. and Poland.
+The primary endpoint of the study was the number of days participants reported GI symptoms that were equal to or greater than a score of 2 on the individual gastrointestinal symptom and impact scale (IGSIS).
+The IGSIS scale rates symptoms from 0, or none, to 10, which indicates the most severe symptoms.
+Participants were evaluated twice daily to compare the intensity, frequency, and duration of common gastrointestinal symptoms, including nausea, vomiting, upper and lower abdominal pain, and diarrhea.
+The study was completed in June 2019.

-Vumerity was originally developed by Alkermes and was licensed to Biogen in 2017.
-Biogen will have the exclusive worldwide rights to commercialize Vumerity, should the therapy be approved by the FDA and other regulatory agencies.
+Vumerity was originally developed by Alkermes and licensed to Biogen in 2017.
+Biogen has the exclusive worldwide rights to commercialize Vumerity.

 Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.